moeiscool/Shinobi/README.md

   - Embedding streams
 - Dashboard Framework made with Google Material Design Lite, jQuery, and Bootstrap

+## Asking for help

+Before asking questions it would nice if you read the docs :) http://shinobi.video

+After doing so please head on over to the Discord community chat for support. https://discordapp.com/invite/mdhmvuH

+The Issues section is only for bugs with the software.
+Comments and feature requests may be closed without comment. http://shinobi.video/docs/contribute

 ## Help make Shinobi the best Open Source CCTV Solution.
 Donate - http://shinobi.video/docs/donate